 There’s a lot to know about learning to read.
 With pre-reading skills beginning basically at birth and learning to read extending through the second grade. . . it’s clear that learning to read is complex, and sometimes difficult.

 But here’s the thing, even though it takes several years to learn to read, it doesn’t have to be stressful.
 This is especially true in the early childhood years.
-Here’s what preschool teachers want parents to know about learning to read.

 Before I had my own kids, when I was teaching elementary school, I thought I would naturally have kids who loved reading.
 Even when I was teaching college, when my oldest was just a baby, I was confident he would turn into an avid reader.
-I creatively and thoughtfully planned his preschool days giving him all the right proportions of all the components of reading, just as I was teaching my college students to do.

 He was a happy child in preschool, and eager to learn.
 He easily recited his letter names and sounds.
 He loved having books read to him, and I would often find him reading books in his bed after I’d turned the lights out.
 At four years old, this kid was an avid reader, even though he wasn’t “technically” reading.